 Our Board of Directors currently consists of seven directors and is divided into three classes as provided in our Certificate of Incorporation and Amended and Restated Bylaws ("Bylaws").
 Stockholders elect a portion of our Board of Directors each year.
-Class II directors' terms will expire at the Annual Meeting, Class III directors' terms will expire at the annual meeting of stockholders to be held in 2012 and Class I directors' terms will expire at the annual meeting of stockholders to be held in 2013.
-Currently, the Class II directors are Tom L. Ward and Roy T. Oliver, Jr.; the Class III directors are Daniel W. Jordan and Everett R. Dobson; and the Class I directors are Jim J. Brewer, William A. Gilliland and Jeffrey S. Serota.
-At each annual meeting of stockholders, the stockholders will elect a successor to each of the directors whose term expires on the date of the meeting, or re-elect each such director, with each successor or re-elected director to serve from the time of election until the third annual meeting following election.
+Class III directors' terms will expire at the Annual Meeting, Class I directors' terms will expire at the annual meeting of stockholders to be held in 2013 and Class II directors' terms will expire at the annual meeting of stockholders to be held in 2014.
+Currently, the Class III directors are Daniel W. Jordan and Everett R. Dobson; the Class I directors are Jim J. Brewer, William A. Gilliland and Jeffrey S. Serota; and the Class II directors are Tom L. Ward and Roy T. Oliver, Jr. At each annual meeting of stockholders, the stockholders will elect a successor to each of the directors whose term expires on the date of the meeting, or re-elect each such director, with each successor or re-elected director to serve from the time of election until the third annual meeting following election.